pjps/config-kernel/README.md

 [Kconfig language](https://www.kernel.org/doc/html/latest/kbuild/kconfig-language.html) based configuration database was introduced in the Linux kernel from version v2.6.0. ie. config-kernel program works with all kernel versions >= v2.6.0.
-It should work with all projects which use Kconfig files and its syntax to define configuration options.
+It should work for all projects which use Kconfig files and its syntax to define configuration options.

 This also means we do not need and/or have to maintain complex one-file-per-config-option directory structures.